 Protect Your Rights with Professional Attorneys

-At Caplan & Tamburino Law Firm, P.A., we pay close attention to criminal law news in Minnesota, such as the upcoming legalization of recreational marijuana.
+At Tamburino Law Group, we pay close attention to criminal law news in Minnesota, such as the upcoming legalization of recreational marijuana.
 Our team is here to help protect the rights of anyone who has been accused of or charged with a marijuana crime, such as driving while impaired by drugs.
 If you have questions about record expungement or drug crimes due to the legal update, or if you have already been charged with a marijuana crime, please call us at (612) 444-5020 at your first opportunity.